vishalbala-nps/ESPManager/README.md

 ---

-## Configuring the ESP Device
+## Configuring a Device

-This project uses MQTT to communicate with and manage ESP devices.
-Your device's firmware should be configured to connect to the same MQTT broker as this application and subscribe to specific topics to receive commands.
+While this project is named ESPManager, it is platform-agnostic.
+Any device or application that can communicate over MQTT can be integrated.
+Your device's firmware should be configured to connect to the same MQTT broker as this application and follow the protocol outlined below.

 ### MQTT Protocol and Topics